 Professionals who are capable of figuring finances and investment opportunities have remarkable opportunities across the business spectrum.
 Your MBA with a specialization in Financial Valuation and Investment Management can help you qualify for roles in private banking, investment management, wealth management, financial analysis, hedge fund management or mergers and acquisitions, to name a few.

-Your new degree will give you access to impressive career opportunities—many more than we could ever hope to list.
+Your new degree will give you access to impressive career opportunities in finance and investment management—many more than we could ever hope to list.
 Still, we’ve created this short sampling of careers you might pursue with this degree:

 - Financial analyst